 |

-CLINICAL PEARLS:
+CLINICAL PEARL:

 Know how to run your fluids and why.
 Keeping a patient properly hydrated will avoid cardiovascular problems and diminish post sedation nausea and vomiting!